- 40 million cases worldwide

 - Child birth + breast feeding – 25%

-HIV is an RNA retrovirus.
+HIV is a single stranded RNA retrovirus.
 The virus is incorporated into a host cell, whereby, the viral enzyme transcriptase will begin transcription of the RNA to DNA.
 Then, the viral enzyme integrase will integrate the DNA into the host’s.

 - The host cell will then produce viral polypeptides, which are cleaved into functional viral parts by the viral enzyme protease.